In Your Eyes (Niamh Kavanagh song): Eurovision

-Despite winning the Irish national song contest, Kavanagh found it difficult to find a record label willing to release the record due to its association with the contest.
+Despite winning the national selection, Kavanagh found it difficult to find a record label willing to release the record due to its association with Eurovision.
 Eventually, she partly funded the recording herself and released it in limited numbers in Ireland under a made-up label name, Eureyes Music.
-During the run-up to the contest, she met Simon Cowell, who was present with the UK entrant Sonia.
+During the run-up to the contest, she met Simon Cowell, who was present with the British entrant Sonia.
 He signed her up to Arista Records and the song was released internationally by them.

-"In Your Eyes" was the best selling single in Ireland in 1993.
-It also reached No. 24 in the UK Singles Chart and was a minor hit in the Netherlands and Germany.
+On 15 May 1993, the Eurovision Song Contest was held at the Green Glens Arena in Millstreet hosted by RTÉ, and broadcast live throughout the continent.
+Kavanagh performed "In Your Eyes" fourteenth on the evening, following 's "Eloise" by Arvingarna and preceding 's "Donne-moi une chance" by Modern Times.
+Noel Kelehan conducted the event's live orchestra in the performance of the Irish entry.